nchz/coolmarks/README.md

 ### Tag

-Simple, few-word descriptive labels that may be related to one or more Items.
+Simple, few-word descriptive labels that may be related to one or more Links.
 New rows in this table may be created by any user.
 Tags are shared across users (it reduces the amount of data).
 The fields:
-- label
+- name
-- bookmarks (fks)
+- link_set (fks)